2026 Howling Bird Press Nonfiction Prize Winner Interview: Jennifer Jussel

 What role does storytelling play today, especially for women’s voices?

-Women’s voices, however, feel clearer and more unapologetic in my lifetime.
+What’s different now is that women’s voices feel clearer and more unapologetic in my lifetime.
 When I listened to Catherine Connolly speak after taking office in Ireland in 2025, I was struck by how grounded her speech felt in priorities often voiced by women—care, equity, interconnectedness.
 It signaled to me how much space has opened for women to articulate power differently.

 Literature and film that center women’s experiences—and pass measures like the Bechdel-Wallace Test—expand that space further.
 When readers encounter complex female protagonists, they internalize broader definitions of leadership, strength, and vulnerability.
 Storytelling doesn’t replace policy or activism, but it shapes the emotional landscape in which those forces operate.
 It builds empathy, and empathy precedes change.